Abhi8531/complete-interview-prep-guide/AUTHENTICATION_GUIDE.md

 ## 🔒 Security Features

 ### **Client-Side Protection**

 - Password verification happens in the browser
-- Session tokens stored securely in localStorage
+- No persistent session storage
-- Automatic session expiration (24 hours)
+- Authentication required every visit for maximum security
 - No sensitive data exposed in network requests

 ### **User Experience**

 - Smooth login flow with loading animations
 - Professional error messages for incorrect passwords
 - Success toast notifications
 - Responsive design for all devices

 ### **Privacy**

 - Your study data remains completely private
 - No external authentication services required
 - All data stored locally in your browser